José Antonio Delgado: Death and legacy

 Delgado was the leader of the Venezuelan Nanga Parbat expedition.
 He and fellow climber Edgar Guariguata flew out to Pakistan in June 2006.
 Due to illness Guariguata remained at base camp while Delgado went on.
-After he reached the summit of the Nanga Parbat on July 11, a snow storm surprised him on his descent.
+After he reached the summit of Nanga Parbat on July 11, a snow storm surprised him on his descent.
 Delgado managed to reach camp four.
 After being without food or water for two days he attempted to make it to camp three.
 No further communications were received by base camp, so the Pakistani authorities were alerted.
 A group of six Pakistani mountaineers, consisting of Qurban Muhammad (Shimshal), Ghulam Rasool, Muhammad, Muhammad Ibrahim, Ghulam Muhammad, and Muhammad Ali, climbed the mountain despite the rough weather.
 On July 22, they found Delgado's body at an altitude of 7100m between camp three and four in the open near his tent.

 During the expedition to Nanga Parbat, he was the subject of a pilot for a television series about mountaineering.
 Explorart Films, the production company, later developed the project into a feature documentary film, released in South America in January 2008.
 The film follows Jose Antonio's climbing career and includes footage of several of his expeditions including the Nanga Parbat climb and the rescue attempts that followed the accident.
 Jose Antonio and his wife Frida were co-producers of the film.